Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 At the time of the reports of the three individuals mentioned above appear to show no signs of lusting after the flesh, worldly belongings or desire for power, but have a strong will and can take pride in their personal feat.
 These three individuals are not only considered holy and adored by the people, but they are also worshipped.
 The question becomes: Do they feel any need to seek the Creator God?

 Ram Bahadur Bomion in fact has gone to prove the point about how the Evil One claims people who violate the rights of others.
-According to reports, a decade after his attempt of enlightenment, Ram Bahadur Bomion claimed he was the reincarnated Buddha and there have been accusations of kidnapping, torture, sexual assault and even murder made against him.
+According to reports, A decade after his attempt at enlightenment, Ram Bahadur Bomjon claimed he was the reincarnated Buddha, and there have been accusations of kidnapping, torture, sexual assault, and even murder made against him.
 His mother went to the police for fear that he would commit incest with his younger sister.
-The acts of depravity unfortunately have not been fully investigated by the local authorities.
-They think he is some kind of divine being, due to his original superhuman feat of sitting motionless without eating or drinking under a peepal tree for ten months.
+Unfortunately, the acts of depravity have not been fully investigated by the local authorities.
+They think he is some kind of divine being due to his original superhuman feat of sitting motionless without eating or drinking under a peepal tree for ten months.

-There are innocent and self-sacrificing people in this world that are not caught up in the evil desires found in the wanton, the bribed and those who enjoy exercising the power of the bribe and blackmail over their peers.
-However, the Bible informs us that the Lord God Creator of the Heavens and Earth has rights that are violated when we ignore Him.
+There are innocent and self-sacrificing people in this world who are not caught up in the evil desires found in the wanton, the bribed, and those who enjoy exercising the power of bribery and blackmail over their peers.
+However, the Bible informs us that the Lord God, Creator of the Heavens and Earth, has rights that are violated when we ignore Him.
 To ignore our Creator is an act of depravity.
-It just so happens, depravity is the place where corruption is found.
+It just so happens that depravity is the place where corruption is found.
 Where corruption is found, unless it is immediately removed, depravity will reign.

 The good news is that while we were weak, at the right time, the appointed Lord Jesus Christ died for us all (Romans 5:6).
 This weakness spoken of by the Apostle Paul is what has happened to every person who has succumbed to the desire to violate rights.
-Once we fracture our relationship with God and some other person by doing what we know is evil, our ability to resist continuing to do this becomes weakened, and all the more so each time the violation is committed.
+Once we fracture our relationship with God and with another person by doing what we know is evil, our ability to resist continuing to do this becomes weakened, and it becomes even more so each time the violation is committed.

 Who Should Suffer?

-The eighteenth century preacher John Wesley claimed that this weakness was because we had "a want of original righteousness" that put us under Total Depravity.
+The eighteenth-century preacher John Wesley claimed that this weakness was due to our "want of original righteousness," which put us under Total Depravity.
 We can show that even though this may be the case for Adam, after he violated his relationship with his Creator, his violation and those of our parents are of no account to us, because each person is held accountable for his or her own sin.

 The prophet Ezekiel made no bones about this issue of who is responsible for sin.
-A whole chapter, and more, is devoted to this very subject of each person being accountable for each one's own actions, with the sins of the fathers having no bearing upon the matter.
-That the power to exercise our own will and turn from sin is clear, for we read:
+A whole chapter, and more, is devoted to this very subject of each person being accountable for his or her own actions, with the sins of the fathers having no bearing upon the matter.
+The power to exercise our own will and turn from sin is clear, for we read:

 Yet you say, ‘Why should not the son suffer for the iniquity of the father?’
 When the son has done what is just and right, and has been careful to observe all my statutes, he shall surely live.
 (Ezekiel 19:19 ESV)